MemTorch: An Open-source Simulation Framework for Memristive Deep Learning Systems: Modeling Non-Ideal Device Characteristics

 \subsubsection{Devices with an infinite number of discrete conductance states}

-The \textit{\textit{MemTorch}.bh.nonideality.NonLinear.apply\_non\_linear()} function within \textit{MemTorch} uses two methods to efficiently model non-linear device I/V characteristics for devices with an infinite number of discrete conductance states during inference:
+The \texttt{memtorch.bh.nonideality.NonLinear.apply\_non\_linear()}\\method uses two methods to efficiently model non-linear device I/V characteristics for devices with an infinite number of discrete conductance states during inference: